RaoOfPhysics/phd-starter-kit/index.md

 ---
 layout: default
 date: 2014-12-24
-modified-date: 2016-09-08
+modified-date: 2016-09-13
 ---

 **NOTE**: This website has been updated with quite a few edits and additions.
-The last version of the site, containing only minor edits to the content compared with the original text, can be found [here](https://github.com/RaoOfPhysics/phd-starter-kit/blob/5ffb28edaf5b4365c21761ee409de75264c58f00/index.md).
+The last version of the site with only minor edits to the content compared with the original text can be found [here](https://github.com/RaoOfPhysics/phd-starter-kit/blob/5ffb28edaf5b4365c21761ee409de75264c58f00/index.md).

 ---